unoplatform/uno.extensions/doc/Learn/Mvux/Advanced/Messaging.md

 An `EntityMessage<T>` carries an `EntityChange` enum value which indicates its type of change (`Created`, `Updated`, and `Deleted`) and the entity changed.

 These messages are sent in the service upon successful creation of a `Person`, signaling the model to update itself with the new data.
-This is automatically reflected in the `People` `ListState,` which adds the newly created `Person.`
+This is automatically reflected in the `People` `ListState`, which adds the newly created `Person`.

 The service's code looks like the following: